sonnenscheinchen/whdsync-rs/README.md

 The binary is `target/release/whdsync-rs`.
 Copy it anywhere you like.

 # Usage
 If you have an account on the FTP you can put your username/password in the [.netrc](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) (not supported under Windows).
+You can also set the "TURRAN_USER" and "TURRAN_PASSOWRD" environment variables.
 This allows the tool to use two connections per server and probably avoids server-full-issues.
 If you start from scratch create a new directory and point the tool to it.
 This will basically match the "root" directory "Retroplay WHDLoad Packs" on the FTP.

 Run `whdsync-rs /path/to/target-dir` to download and update new files.
 Run `whdsync-rs /path/to/target-dir -d` or `whdsync-rs /path/to/target-dir --delete` to also delete old files.